 Know Your Rotor

 You might not think of centrifuge rotors as perishable, but they are.
 During the lifetime of a rotor, the metal can start to fatigue and form microscopic cracks.
 If you have a clumsy labmate that drops or bangs the rotors together, then these microscopic cracks develop even faster.
-Low speed rotors usually have an expiration date based on the manufacturer’s estimate of how often they are used.
-For precise estimates of a ultracentrifuge rotor’s lifetime, typically the rotor identification is recorded in a log book along with the speed and time spent running.
+Low-speed rotors usually have an expiration date based on the manufacturer’s estimate of how often they are used.
+For precise estimates of an ultracentrifuge rotor’s lifetime, typically the rotor identification is recorded in a logbook along with the speed and time spent running.
 (Newer ultracentrifuges keep track of this information in their on-board computer.)
 Based on this, the rotors are derated (the maximum rpm for that rotor is reduced) over time.
 So rather than knowing what the maximum speed for a rotor was when it was new, it is more important to know what it is now.
 Failure to do this could result in the overused rotor breaking during a run, undergoing what is called catastrophic failure.
-To be fair, however, almost any failure over 100,000g is catastrophic…

 Know Your Tubes

 The maximum speed of the rotor is only part of the equation.
 You also have to know the maximum speed for the tubes you are using given the volume of solution you will be placing inside it.
 To put this a different way, reuseable ultracentrifuge tubes have a maximum volume and a minimum volume, and the maximum speed of the tube depends on the volume in the tube.
 A friend of mine unintentionally tested this idea several years ago, when they had to scale back a protocol, but tried to use the same centrifuge tubes they normally used in the protocol.
 The result was a pair of collapsed tubes wedged into the rotor in a truly impressive manner.